The Anderson County Board of Education provides the following services for the schools of Anderson County:

 • Distribution of County Equalization Taxes based on student ADM since 1951

-• Cooperation with Treasurer and Auditor to provide for school funding and the building of budgets
+• Cooperation with the Anderson County Treasurer and the Anderson County Auditor to secure school funding and develop budgets

-• Services from certified personnel to the school districts at a reasonable cost to the taxpayer; ie, administration, attendance, school food service, and mental health counselors
+• Services provided by certified personnel to the school districts at a reasonable cost to taxpayers, including administration, truancy supervision, school food service management, and mental health counselors.

 • State leadership in computing the index of tax paying ability as pertains to Fee In Lieu of Taxes/multiple county agreements now used throughout the state